j-vseg/portfolio/README.md

 ## Description
-This portfolio contains some project I have done the past years during my study.
+This portfolio contains some projects I have done in the past years during my study.
 Further information on the projects and installation can be found in the project itself.

 ## Installation
 ```